-Vanuatu passport holders can enter 96 visa-free countries.
-Check our Vanuatu visa-free countries list on this page.
-Vanuatu has a visa waiver agreement with Russia, which means that Vanuatu citizens can enter the country stay for up to 90 days without a visa.
+Vanuatu passport holders can enter 96 visa-free countries (this figure includes visa-on-arrival destinations).
+Check the list on this page.
+Vanuatu has a visa waiver agreement with Russia, which means that Vanuatu citizens can enter the country and stay for up to 90 days without a visa.

 How do I get a golden passport in Vanuatu?

-You can acquire a Vanuatu Golden visa by applying to the country’s citizenship by investment, and making an investment in the country, starting at $130,000.
+You can acquire a Vanuatu Golden visa by applying for the country’s citizenship by investment, and making an investment in the country, starting at $130,000.

 Does Vanuatu allow dual citizenship?

-Yes, dual citizenship is allowed, meaning that you can keep your existing citizenship after obtaining Vanuatu citizenship.
+Yes, dual citizenship is allowed, meaning you can keep your existing citizenship after obtaining Vanuatu citizenship.

 What are the Vanuatu visa requirements for US citizens?

-To enter Vanuatu, US citizens need to present a valid passport, return ticket or onward ticket, and proof of enough funds for their stay.
+To enter Vanuatu, US citizens must present a valid passport, return ticket, or onward ticket, and proof of enough funds for their stay.
 Tourist visas are not required for stays of up to 30 days.

-According to the Global Passport Index, it is the 79th stronger.
-It gives Vanuatu passport holders visa-free and visa on arrival access to 96 countries, including the UK, Russia, Singapore and Hong Kong.
+According to the Global Passport Index, it is the 79th strongest.
+It gives citizens of Vanuatu visa-free and visa-on-arrival access to 96 countries, including the UK, Russia, Singapore, and Hong Kong.